The following guidelines are what they are: guidelines. Please keep the experience of players in mind when creating/approving contributions.

 The default code must be working for all languages.

-Test cases must be properly defined. (for all games but multiplayer games)
+Test cases must be properly defined. (for all games with test cases)

 - Test cases should cover all specifications - Each validator must differ from the corresponding test - Each validator should check the same case as the corresponding test - The first test case must be a simple one